Google Stadia vs Nvidia GeForce Now: Who’s the cream of the streams?

 There’s a lot of similarities between the two, both allowing subscribers to stream video games via an internet connection, leaving the specs of the hardware redundant.
 This means you don’t need a powerhouse gaming PC or console to play the latest and greatest games – just a decent internet connection.

-The big difference between the two platforms is how you access games.
-Google Stadia will sell you games directly while GeForce Now allows you to stream games you’ve purchased on storefronts – like Steam, uPlay and Blizzard’s Battle.net.
+There are also some major differences between Stadia and GeForce Now, making for an intriguing content.
+Google Stadia will sell you games directly while GeForce Now allows you to stream games you’ve purchased on storefronts – like Steam, Epic Games Store and EA Origin.